hmrc/common-transit-convention-traders/resources/public/api/conf/1.0/docs/percent-encoding.md

 You should also note:
  - some common data types described in the [Reference Guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#common-data-types) on Developer Hub contain characters that are not valid for use in URLs
  - some software libraries do the percent-encoding for you automatically when you develop software using their facilities.
-Your web framework might also do this automatically for you.
+Your web framework might also do this automatically for you

 ### Find out more
 There are many frameworks and libraries that can handle percent-encoding for you.
 For background information about percent-encoding, we recommend you read (all links open in a new window):